Help at Home

 The Council provides practical 'help at home' services to assist people to remain living independently in their own homes.

-The Council’s Home Support Program has been designed to work in partnership with clients and carers, to help frail older and younger disabled members of the community stay in their own homes and to promote independence.
+The Council’s Home Support Program provides support services to help frail older and adults living with disability stay in their own homes and to promote independence.

 This service is generally offered to people who have a temporary incapacity or have returned home after a hospital stay.